 These professionals work with children, adolescents, and their families to address psychosocial concerns before and after surgery and throughout the entire treatment process.
 This support is an important element of the care we provide.

-Families can reach out to us for a consultation or outpatient therapy session at any time, even after the physical treatment is over.
+Families can contact us for a consultation or outpatient therapy session at any time, even after the medical treatment is over.
 Parents and siblings are important to our family-centered care, and are welcome and encouraged to participate in these counseling sessions.
 During every meeting, we will learn how your child is doing at home, at school and in her social relationships.

 Our team is available every step of the way to: